 Ok, we need to find some light here!
 Back to our story.
 While understandably frustrated, the team was also determined.
 They understood that, although many market variables contributed to the uptrend in denials, if committed to real change, they could stem the tide and change their future.
 And changing the future meant seeking prevention, not just improving resolution management.

 First, they needed to get real about why (specifically) they were experiencing their own “personal” version of increased denials.
-If you are curious about how to get real, start by checking out our Denied! post for a roadmap (Step 1 of 3).
+If you are curious about how to get real, start by checking out our Denial blogs for a roadmap (Step 1 of 3).
 Anyway, here’s what getting real for them really meant…

-Visibility to the right insights about the data.
+- Visibility into the right insights about the data.
 Data does not equal insight.
 Insights are required to affect meaningful change in the priorities of preventative “fixing” and denial resolution activity.

-Teamwork.
+- Teamwork.
 This one is tough because all the exterior variability often fosters disconnections in groups across the broader team.
-Without the visibility to insights, it’s difficult for teams to know where to proactively solve for better system results.
+Without visibility to insights, it’s difficult for teams to know where to proactively intervene for better system results.